stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

     <div class="panel panel-default">
         <div class="panel-heading">
             <h4 class="panel-title">
-                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseSQLClient">Are you using a SQL client to directly query your data warehouse?</a>
+                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseSQLClient">Are you using a SQL client to directly query your destination?</a>
             </h4>
         </div>
         <div id="collapseSQLClient" class="panel-collapse collapse noCrossRef">
             <div class="panel-body">
-                <p>Make sure you're using a SQL client to <strong>directly query</strong> your data warehouse.
+                <p>Make sure you're using a SQL client to <strong>directly query</strong> your destination.
 This will eliminate the possibility of:</p>

                 <ol>
                     <li>Report refresh lags, which can occur in visualization tools like Tableau or Mode,</li>